Skip Navigation

 Compliance

-Compliance is a concern, especially in highly regulated industries, such as finance and health-care.
-But even if you’re not in these industries, you also have to care about regulations such as GDPR.
+Compliance is a concern, especially in highly regulated industries, such as finance and healthcare.
+But even if you're not in these industries, you also have to comply with regulations such as GDPR.
 The recommendation here is to treat compliance as code, instead of having to rely on paperwork.

 Tools you can use to help you include Chef InSpec, and HashiCorp Sentinel.